springfall2008/batpred/docs/customisation.md

 In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each full charge and discharge cycle is 19kWh and so the cost per cycle is £4000 / 19 / 6000 = 3.5p.

-Taking the 3.5p example, Predbat will apply a "virtual cost" of 3.5p to every kWh charge and discharge of the battery.
+Taking the 3.5p example, Predbat will apply a "virtual cost" of 3.5p to every kWh of charge and of discharge of the battery.
-This cost will be included in Predbat's cost optimisation plan when it decides whether to charge, discharge the battery or let the house run on grid import.
+This cost will be included in Predbat's cost optimisation plan when it decides whether to charge, discharge the battery or let the house run on grid import.<BR>
+_NB: For clarity and to re-emphasise, the "virtual cost" will be applied to BOTH the cost calculation for charging AND for discharging the battery._

 If you configure this number higher then more expensive plans will be selected which avoids charging and discharging your battery as much.
 The default is 1p but can be set to 0 if you want to turn this feature off.
-Note that the cycle cost will not be included in the cost predictions that Predbat produces, its just taken into account in the planning stage.<BR>
+Note that the cycle cost will not be included in the cost predictions that Predbat produces such as the Predbat HTML plan or Apex charts, its just a cost taken into account by Predbat at the planning stage when the plan is calculated.<BR>
 _NB: Setting this to a non-zero value will increase your daily cost, but will reduce your home battery usage._

 Figures of around 1p-5p are recommended, the default is 1p per kWh.